Chill-Astro/Calculator/README.md

 * **Scripted Actions:** Perform specialized calculations with ease using dedicated interfaces.
 * **Modern UI:** Enjoy a clean and intuitive user interface designed with usability in mind.
 * **Theme Switching:** Customize your experience with built-in theme options, including MicaAlt Blur and Acrylic effects (available in v11.26100.7.0+).
-* **Enhanced Capability:** Offers more features and power compared to applications like PyCalc-GUI and its derivatives.
+* **Enhanced Capability:** Offers more features and power compared tomy other applications like PyCalc-GUI and its derivatives.
 * **User-Friendly:** Designed for ease of use, making complex tasks accessible.

 ### Previews